mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

 for (int i = 0; i < maxCycles && isInStableState == false; i++)
 .....
 `````
-* After that, temporal memory is added to cortex layer to learn all the input sequences.
+* In order to learn every input sequence, temporal memory is then introduced to the cortical layer.

 ```csharp
 .....
 layer1.HtmModules.Add("tm", tm);